Stonewall National Museum and Archives

-Stonewall National Museum and Archives (SNMA, officially Stonewall Library & Archives Inc.) is a nonprofit, tax-exempt 501(c)(3) organization in Fort Lauderdale, Florida that promotes understanding through preserving, interpreting and sharing the culture of lesbian, gay, bisexual and transgender people and their role in society.
+Stonewall National Museum Archives & Library (SNMAL, officially Stonewall Library & Archives Inc.) is the first national LGBTQ+ Museum in the United States.
+SNMAL is a nonprofit, tax-exempt 501(c)(3) organization in Fort Lauderdale, Florida that promotes understanding through preserving, interpreting and sharing the culture of lesbian, gay, bisexual and transgender people and their role in society.
 It owns and manages a library and archival collection and presents a series of public programs.
-SNMA has two small exhibition areas (Ross Gallery and Hester Gallery) with changing exhibitions drawn primarily from its collections.
-Additionally, SNMA hosts a web-based LGBTQ timeline of American LGBTQ history, launched in 2021 and known as In Plain Sight.
+SNMAL has two small exhibition areas (Ross Gallery and Hester Gallery) with changing exhibitions drawn primarily from its collections, with notable exceptions organized with partner organizations such as their program presented in partnership with the Bayard Rustin Center for Social Justice, amplifying the oft-erased intersectional Black Queer Civil & LGBTQIA+ Rights Pioneer Bayard Rustin that spotlights the importance of intersectionality intertwined with stories of the civil rights movement in their “Bayard Rustin at the Crossroads” exhibit.
+Additionally, SNMAL hosts a web-based LGBTQ timeline of American LGBTQ history, launched in 2021 and known as In Plain Sight.
 Although Stonewall's name is inspired by the Stonewall Inn where the 1969 Stonewall riots took place, the museum and archive has no direct connection with the New York location.

 History

-SNMA was founded in 1973 by Mark N. Silber.
+SNMAL was founded in 1973 by Mark N. Silber.
 The collection was housed in his parents' home for 10 years.
 It was moved to a classroom at the Sunshine Cathedral, Metropolitan Community Church in Fort Lauderdale, Florida, around 1983.
 The library merged with the Boca Raton-based Southern Gay Archives which were organized by Joel Starkey and collectively they formed Stonewall Library & Archives, Inc. In 2001, the library and archive moved into the Gay and Lesbian Community Center of South Florida at 1717 North Andrews Avenue.

 Several years later, the center was slated for demolition, so Stonewall began looking for other options.
 They were approached by Broward County, who offered space at a former Fort Lauderdale library branch of the Broward County library at 1300 East Sunrise Blvd in Fort Lauderdale.
 The Broward County Commission approved the move in a 9-0 vote on 10 June 2007.
 The new location opened in February 2009.

 In 2014 the Stonewall opened a branch, the Stonewall Gallery, at 2157 Wilton Drive in neighboring Wilton Manors.
 That location was closed in June 2020 as part of the Stonewall's efforts to consolidate its operations in a single location.